ThinkDigitalSoftware/good_cheap_fast/README.md

 * Design a single screened app with three switches.
 * Each switch will be connected with the others.
 Only 2 switches can be on at the same time.
-Turning on a third will turn off another switch.
+Turning on a third will turn off another switch chosen at random.
-* The switch that's turned off will always be the previous switch in the list.
-If the first switch is turned on and needs to turn off a switch, the last switch is the one that gets turned off.

 * The switches need to be green, blue, and red respectively.
 * They should be centered and evenly spaced.
 * The words GOOD, CHEAP, and FAST should be next to the switches, one word per switch.